Last Updated on

 At the end of the day, TikTok wants more people on the app.
 Content creators who succeed in creating shareable content that their audience enjoys watching are more likely to make the For You Page, go viral and beat the algorithm.

 You can check the analytics for each individual video to view how many shares it recieved.
 The below screenshot shows where you can view your total shares per video:

-Create more content around topics that generate shares.
+For example, you might notice that funny storytimes are highly shared.
+Create more content around the types of topics that generate the most shares.

 2. Don’t overthink your videos

 Think about some of the influencers you follow on Instagram and what do you notice?
 Perfect pictures?
 Staged shots?